-Digital citizenship can be defined as the norms of appropriate, responsible behavior with regard to technology use.
+Digital citizenship can be defined as the norms of appropriate, responsible behaviour with regard to technology use.
 It is the combination of technical and social skills that enable a person to be successful and safe in the information age.
 This includes cyber safety, digital literacy and key competencies and values.

 The ability to locate, organise, understand, evaluate, and analyse information using digital technology.

 An e-portfolio is an online working environment or learning journey that combines digital artefacts (process work, reflections, feedback and feed-forward, evidence of activities, assessments, achievements) in various media formats to produce different ‘views’ for specific audiences.

-The fixed parts that make up a computer is called hardware.
+The fixed parts that make up a computer are called hardware.
 For computer hardware to operate, software is needed.

 Ultra-fast broadband (UFB) is broadband that is capable of speeds up to 100 megabits/second (Mbps).

-Inquiry learning or student inquiry is based on the belief that understanding is constructed in the process of people working and conversing together as they pose and solve the problems, make discoveries, and rigorously test the discoveries that arise in the course of shared activity.
+Inquiry learning or student inquiry is based on the belief that understanding is constructed in the process of people working and conversing together as they pose and solve problems, make discoveries, and rigorously test the discoveries that arise in the course of shared activity.

 Teaching inquiry is a way of reflecting on professional practice to achieve improved outcomes for all students.

-Infrastructure is the combination of physical and organizational structures - such as technology systems, digital tools, resources, networks - as well as physical learning spaces and places.
+Infrastructure is the combination of physical and organizational structures - such as technology systems, digital tools, resources, and networks - as well as physical learning spaces and places.

 A learning management system is a software application or web-based technology used to provide an instructor with a way to create and deliver content, monitor student participation, and assess student performance.

-A peripheral is a device attached to a host computer, but not part of it, and is dependent on the host - such as a USB stick, camera, recorder device.
+A peripheral is a device attached to a host computer, but not part of it, and is dependent on the host - such as a USB stick, camera, or recording device.